jaredcnance/jaredcnance.github.io/src/pages/a-better-story-for-asp-net-core-integration-testing/index.md

 ![Iterations of the design](request-scope-illustrations.png)

 We have currently implemented scenario 1 and I am in the process of finishing support for scenarios 1-2.
+To do this we need to create child scopes (one of the reason I chose AutoFac earlier) that have access to the ambient scope.
+One of the challenges here is that if I register a `DbContext` in the ambient scope and in the child scope (say via a `Startup` class), the child scoped instance would be resolved instead of the ambient instance.

+This is one of the challenges I'm currently working on, but for now the current solution should be satisfactory for at least 95% of use cases.

 ## So, Where's The Abstraction?